Coolie (2025 film): Casting

 The film's primary cast—Rajinikanth, Nagarjuna Akkineni, Soubin Shahir, Upendra, Shruti Haasan and Sathyaraj.

 Rajinikanth would sport a grey-shaded hairstyle and beard for his role, reminiscent of his look in Kaala (2018).
-Lokesh stated he intended to showcase the negative shade of Rajinikanth, similar to his earlier films.
 Rajinikanth's coolie badge number is 5821 since Lokesh's father used that number when he worked as a coolie.
 Sathyaraj joined in the role of Rajasekar, reuniting with Rajinikanth after thirty-eight years, their last collaboration being Mr. Bharath (1986).

 Nagarjuna Akkineni, who plays Simon, praised Lokesh's "Gen Z-style" of filmmaking and described his role as "very liberating", adding that he had no hesitation in playing an antagonist, but was finalised only after at least six meetings with Lokesh.
 Malayalam actor Soubin Shahir made his Tamil film debut, playing Dayal.
 Lokesh later revealed that this role was originally intended for Fahadh Faasil, who declined due to scheduling conflicts.
 Kannada actor Upendra plays Kaleesha, marking his return to Tamil cinema after a 16-year absence since Satyam (2008).
 Rajinikanth described Upendra's role as a cameo.
 Commenting on his limited role, Upendra said he was not bothered since he was more satisfied to be acting with Rajinikanth.

 Shruti Haasan, who previously collaborated with Lokesh in the music video "Inimel", revealed her participation in the film via an Instagram story in July which she later deleted.
 Her participation was formally announced the following month.
 Haasan later stated that Lokesh cast her in the role of Preethi shortly after they completed work on "Inimel".
 The names of the actors' characters were announced by the production house through character posters released from late August 2024 to early September.